MIB Payout Examples | Uninsured/Untraced Driver Accidents

 How Do I Prove My MIB Claim?

 Any claim will need evidence to support it.
-This is important when it comes to uninsured or untraced drivers in MIB claims.
+This is especially important for MIB claims involving uninsured or untraced drivers.

 If possible, exchange contact information with the other driver.
-They may well be scared and confused but you should exchange contact details if an injury has been sustained.
-The police should also be contacted if someone sustains an injury in a road traffic accident.
+Although they may be scared and confused, you should exchange contact details if an injury has been sustained.
+If someone sustains an injury in a road traffic accident, the police should also be contacted.

-If the other driver tries to drive away, remember that they are committing a criminal offence.
+If the other driver tries to drive away, remember they are committing a criminal offence.
 Collect as much information as possible, such as the make and model of their car, the paint colour, and, critically, their registration number.
-The registration could be the easiest way to track them down.
+Their registration number could be the easiest way to track them down.

 Not all of this will be easy to do in the heat of the moment.
-Whether or not you were able to take the above steps, if you’re hit by an uninsured or untraceable driver, you should inform the police.
-If you make a claim through the MIB, they’d need the police reference number.
+Whether or not you can take the above steps, if an uninsured or untraceable driver hits you, you should inform the police.
+If you make a claim, the MIB will need a police reference number.

 Other Evidence That Can Help You With An MIB Claim